 Strong investment performance is only part of the value equation for our shareholders.
-Since the Fund's inception in mid-December of 2013, it has received investor deposits of almost \$82 million and successfully deployed that sum in a total of 82 SBA 504 first lien loans and USDA RD loan participations.
+Since the Fund's inception in mid-December of 2013, it has received investor deposits of almost \$82 million and successfully deployed that sum in a total of 83 SBA 504 first lien loans and U.S. Department of Agriculture Rural Development ("USDA RD") loan participations.
 In so doing, the following statistics about asset deployment are important to consider:

-- 569 new jobs were created (to qualify, most businesses must create or retain one job for every \$65,000 of Small Business Administration (SBA) second lien loan financing (\$100,000 for a small manufacturer)); - 893 jobs have been maintained; - \$30.9 million or 29.3% of the loan portfolio involves women-owned businesses; - \$30.3 million or 20.7% of the loan portfolio involves minority-owned businesses; - Only one loan in the Fund's history has gone to foreclosure as of June 30, 2023; - As of June 30, 2023, the average individual credit score is 745; - The effective Loan-to-Value ratio ("LTV") is 50.5% of the Fund's loan portfolio as of June 30, 2023; - The current interest rate of the Fund's loan portfolio is 6.16% and the gross effective floor coupon rate 5.95% as of June 30, 2023. - 30-Day SEC Yield: 4.41% and Unsubsidized 30-Day SEC Yield: 3.87% as of June 30, 2023
+- 583 new jobs were created (to qualify, most businesses must create or retain one job for every \$65,000 of SBA second lien loan financing (\$100,000 for a small manufacturer)); - 909 jobs have been maintained; - \$30.9 million or 28.9% of the loan portfolio involves women-owned businesses; - \$30.3 million or 20.5% of the loan portfolio involves minority-owned businesses; - As of June 30, 2024, only one loan in the Fund's history has gone to foreclosure, and that loan paid off 100% of the balance due prior to foreclosure.
+None of the Fund's other portfolio loans were troubled or in arrears; - The present Debt Service Coverage Ratio ("DSCR") is 1.32 to 1; - The current average individual credit score is 747; - The effective Loan-to-Value ratio ("LTV") is 47.1% of the Fund's loan portfolio; - The current interest rate of the Fund's loan portfolio is 6.40% and the gross effective floor coupon rate is 6.22%. - 30-Day SEC Yield: 4.42% and Unsubsidized 30-Day SEC Yield: 1.99%

-These metrics should be important to the Fund's shareholders as they speak to the experience of the Fund's portfolio management team in the SBA 504 first lien and USDA RD loan space.
+These metrics are noteworthy as they speak to the experience of the Fund's portfolio management team in the SBA 504 first lien and USDA RD loan space.
 Led by Lee Calfo and Joe Gladue, the Fund's portfolio management team can access decades of experience in SBA lending activities.